Appeals and reviewing decisions

 When a decision is made:

 - consideration is given to individual circumstances,

 - policy is applied, and

 - the reasons for the decision are provided.

 If you think the wrong decision has been made you can talk to the person who made the decision or another DCJ staff member.
 If you are still not satisfied, you can ask for the decision to be reviewed.

 Decisions that can be reviewed include:

-Decisions made by FACS that affect tenants such as:
+Decisions made that affect DCJ tenants such as:

 - rent subsidy calculations and other tenancy-related decisions.

-Decisions made by FACS that affect former tenants such as:
+Decisions made that affect former tenants of social housing such as: